 With more than 25 years of fundraising experience in higher education, Chesser previously served as assistant vice-principal of development in McGill University’s Department of Advancement.
 Between 2009 and 2014, he acted as Carleton University’s chief development officer, where he launched the university’s largest comprehensive campaign with a $300-million goal.
 He was also director of annual giving at Queen’s University in Kingston, Ontario.

-Chesser has volunteered on numerous association boards and has presented at conferences for the Council for Advancement and Support of Education (CASE), the Canadian Council for the Advancement of Education (CCAE) and the Association of Fundraising Professionals (AFP).
+Chesser is actively involved in the sector having served on the Council for Advancement and Support of Education (CASE)’s commission on philanthropy from 2020-2023, has volunteered on numerous association boards and has presented at conferences for CASE, the Canadian Council for the Advancement of Education (CCAE) and the Association of Fundraising Professionals (AFP).

-He is a former captain and standout player on the Concordia Stingers football team.
-He was named Concordia male Athlete of the Year in 1994 and was inducted into the Concordia Sports Hall of Fame in 2016.
+A former captain and standout player on the Concordia Stingers football team, Chesser was named Concordia male Athlete of the Year in 1994 and was inducted into the Concordia Sports Hall of Fame in 2016.

 He is a native of North Bay, Ontario.
 Read more about the Office and services it offers.